DeeNewcum/termdetect/doc/termmatch.md

-The 'termmatch.src' file is the database of known terminals that termdetect uses to determine what the current terminal is.
+The 'fingerprints.src' file is the database of known terminals that termdetect uses to determine what the current terminal is.

 ## Syntax